Blake Shelton And Adam Levine Leaving ‘The Voice’ Following Season 12?

 Season 12 of The Voice is set to premiere on NBC February 17.

 Tell us!
-Would you still tune in to The Voice if Blake Shelton and Adam Levine were no longer on the show?
+Would you still tune into The Voice if Blake Shelton and Adam Levine were no longer on the show?
 Let us know in the comments below.

 [Featured Image by Jason Kempin/Getty Images]